GFI India’s Smart Protein Advanced Research & Knowledge (SPARK) Fellowship program

 The SPARK Fellowship was launched in February 2024.
 The first cohort of three students conducted their laboratory research at CSIR-IHBT and WRCB-IIT Bombay with expert industry guidance from GFI India and HiMedia Laboratories Pvt.
 Ltd.

-The second cohort of five SPARK Fellows will be conducting their research projects under the guidance of expert faculty members/scientists at reputed academic and research institutions in India.
+In 2025, the SPARK Fellowship Program revamped its implementation model by introducing flexible objective-based project duration and increasing the number of fellows and research projects.
+The second cohort of five SPARK Fellows conducted their research projects under the guidance of expert faculty members/scientists at reputed academic and research institutions in India.

-Learn more about our 2025 SPARK Fellows, host institutions, academic mentors, and research projects
+Learn more about our 2026 SPARK Fellows, host institutions, academic mentors, and research projects

 Plant-based projects